ericmoritz/blog/content/wsdemo-results-v2.md

 ![EC2 handshake times box plot](wsdemo-results/v2/m1.large-c10k-handshake-times-box.png)
 ![EC2 latency times box plot](wsdemo-results/v2/m1.large-c10k-latency-box.png)

-You will notice that while Erlang did the best, 5% of the messages sent were >1.3 seconds which is likely unacceptable.
+You will notice that while Erlang did the best, but 5% of the messages sent were >1.3 seconds which is likely unacceptable.
+It is a bitter-sweet victory for Erlang on EC2.

 On my local hardware, all the servers did ridiculously better: